 Winter quarters were established in a large bay named Port Charcot (named by Charcot for his father) on the north coast of what is now called Booth Island (then named Wandel Island).
 The ship was moored and a number of structures for accommodation and scientific instruments were erected as the autumn set in.

 It was important that the men had sufficient to occupy themselves through the winter, so scientific observations and programmes were begun in earnest.
 The men slept on board the ship and used the shore station for work and for potential emergency shelter.
 It was important to have some degree of privacy and so each bunk had a sliding door.
 There was a daily ration of wine and rum.
 For entertainment, there were old newspapers and the stories provided a rich source of material for discussion.
-There was chess, lectures and various celebrations as came around to add some variety to the monotony of winter, but as any other Antarctic winter since, the nights could become very long and lack of variety or the unexpected could become quite tedious.
+There was chess, lectures and various celebrations as came around to add some variety to the monotony of winter, but as any other Antarctic winter before or since, the nights could become very long and lack of variety or the unexpected could become quite tedious.

 "We had to break up the meat and butter with axes...An hour and a half later I was able to produce a fine Polar meal, though we had to eat very quickly, dancing about all the time to keep our feet warm".